Top

 Figure 2.
 Treatment stages.

-An In Vitro study supports the efficacy of cannabidiol [van Breemen].
+An In Vitro study supports the efficacy of cannabidiol25.

 Preclinical research is an important part of the development of treatments, however results may be very different in clinical trials.
 Preclinical results are not used in this paper.

-Table 1 summarizes the results for all stages combined, with different exclusions, and for specific outcomes.
+Table 1 summarizes the results for all stages combined, for Randomized Controlled Trials, for peer-reviewed studies, and for specific outcomes.
 Table 2 shows results by treatment stage.
-Figure 3, 4, 5, 6, 7, 8, 9, 10, and 11 show forest plots for random effects meta-analysis of all studies with pooled effects, mortality results, ventilation, ICU admission, hospitalization, recovery, cases, peer reviewed studies, and non-symptomatic vs. symptomatic results.
+Figure 3 plots individual results by treatment stage.
+Figure 4, 5, 6, 7, 8, 9, 10, 11, and 12 show forest plots for random effects meta-analysis of all studies with pooled effects, mortality results, ventilation, ICU admission, hospitalization, recovery, cases, peer reviewed studies, and non-symptomatic vs. symptomatic results.

 Table 1.
-Random effects meta-analysis for all stages combined, with different exclusions, and for specific outcomes.
-Results show the percentage improvement with treatment and the 95% confidence interval. *** p<0.001 **** p<0.0001.
+Random effects meta-analysis for all stages combined, for Randomized Controlled Trials, for peer-reviewed studies, and for specific outcomes.
+Results show the percentage improvement with treatment and the 95% confidence interval. **** p<0.0001.

 Improvement Studies Patients Authors